hackforla/internship/.github/ISSUE_TEMPLATE/research--update-wiki-page.md

         - [ ] Update with the name of [Replace TYPE OF PARTICIPANT] folder on wiki page
         - [ ] Paste the link you copied in `()` at the end so it becomes a hyperlink
         - [ ] Choose `Save page` to save any changes made
-    - Update the the link in RP folder
+    - Update the link in `RP folder` under the `Google Drive folders` section on wiki page
         - [ ] Go to the Shared Drives > Internship > Internships > Research > Research by Plan # and Name > RP[Replace 000] folder (Resources # 2.02)
         - [ ] Copy the sharable link of ```RP[Replace 000]``` folder
         - [ ] Update the `RP###` with ```RP[Replace 000]``` on the wiki page